martin-der/hih/README.md

 ## What is it ?

-HIH Provide a command to ease vim highlighting configuration
+HIH is a Vim plugin that provides a command to ease highlighting configuration.

 The credit for the original idea ( an advanced *hi* command called *HI* ) goes to... someone else.

 ## How to use it ?

-This set the front color to red for the group *my_group*
+This set the front color to red for the group *my_group*.
 ```vim
 HI my_group #FF0000 - -
 ```

 It is possible to mimic some value of an other group.

-This is how to set the backgroup of *foo* like the background of *bar*
+This is how to set the backgroup of *foo* like the background of *bar*.
 ```vim
 HI foo - @bar -
 ```

-Let's set le *caution* group's background to yellow.
+Let's set the *caution* group's background to yellow.
 Also make the text bold.
 ```vim
 HI caution - yellow bold
 ```